dianewitt/06-python-api/README.md

-### Use a Python library and the OpenWeatherMap API to collect weather data
+### Python library and the OpenWeatherMap API to collect weather data

 * Create scatterplots of weather data from world cities